CoRaCMG: Contextual Retrieval-Augmented Framework for Commit Message Generation: Experimental Setup

 \textbf{RQ1: How do LLMs perform when they are directly applied to the CMG task?} This RQ aims to evaluate the performance of selected LLMs when they are applied directly to the CMG task.
 The answers to this RQ will serve as a baseline in the evaluation of CoRaCMG later.

+\textbf{\{RQ2: What is the impact of varying retrieval configurations on the performance of CoRaCMG?} This RQ aims to investigate how different retrieval configurations affect the performance of CoRaCMG, with a particular focus on the variations in embedding models and weighting ratios in the \textsc{hybrid retriever}.

-\textbf{RQ2:How does CoRaCMG perform in CMG by feeding one example pair to LLMs?} This RQ is designed to explore the performance of CoRaCMG by incorporating the most relevant example pair to generate the commit message for the query diff.
-The answer of this RQ would help evaluate CoRaCMG's performance across various evaluation metrics.
+\textbf{RQ3:How does CoRaCMG perform in CMG by feeding one example pair to LLMs?} This RQ is designed to explore the performance of CoRaCMG by incorporating the most relevant example pair to generate the commit message for the query diff.
+The answer to this RQ would help evaluate CoRaCMG's performance across various objective and subjective metrics.

-\textbf{RQ3: Whether the number of example pairs used for input augmentation influences the quality of the commit messages generated by CoRaCMG?} This RQ explores how the number of example pairs, used as input exemplars, affects the quality of generated commit messages.
-The answer of this RQ would help optimize the input augmentation with a varying number of example pairs, when using CoRaCMG in CMG.
+\textbf{RQ4: Whether the number of example pairs used for input augmentation influences the quality of the commit messages generated by CoRaCMG?} This RQ explores how the number of example pairs, used as input exemplars, affects the quality of generated commit messages.
+The answer to this RQ would help optimize the input augmentation with a varying number of example pairs when using CoRaCMG in CMG.

-Among these three RQs, RQ1 establishes the baseline to evaluate the performance of CoRaCMG, RQ2 intends to preliminarily evaluate the CoRaCMG's performance in CMG, and RQ3 explores the influence of varying input augmentations on the performance of CoRaCMG.
+Among these three RQs, RQ1 establishes the baseline to evaluate the performance of CoRaCMG, RQ2 intends to preliminarily evaluate CoRaCMG's performance in CMG, and RQ3 explores the influence of varying input augmentations on the performance of CoRaCMG.